harneetkaur3/group_k_online_exam/README.md

 # For Developers

-The developer manual is available [here] Link will be here................
+The developer manual is available [here] https://github.com/harneetkaur3/group_k_online_exam/blob/development/doc/Developers%20Guide.pdf
 # License

 This project is licensed under the GPL 2.0 License - see the LICENSE.md file for details